heksaani/InnuendoCliCpouta/InnnuendoCLI_doc.md

 ### Installation of Nextflow:
 Nextflow is a workflow manager that enables scalable and reproducible scientific workflows using software containers.
 An overview of how to install and its requirements, please refer to [official documentation](https://www.nextflow.io/docs/latest/index.html)
-However, you can run the following commands for basic instalaltion:
+However, you can run the following commands for basic installation:
 ```
 # Install Java (required for Nextflow)
 sudo apt install openjdk-11-jre-headless